• Skip to main content

 January 11, 2021

 Because stiffness and pain are so commonly a part of aging, and because almost everyone has experienced some sort of injury that can continue to cause discomfort for years after the fact, it’s easy for people to simply dismiss their joint pain as a natural – and inevitable – part of getting older.
-There are some signs, though, that you should pay attention to and be sure to discuss with your doctor because they might be signs of a form of arthritis.
+There are some signs, though, that you should pay attention to and discuss with your doctor because they might be signs of arthritis.

 If you experience stiffness, especially if it lasts well into the morning, it can be a sign that you’re experiencing pain associated with an arthritic condition.
 Other signs can include: